carlosolarte/RESPEG/README.md

 `.maude` files are directly executed with the Maude engine.
 Hence, the command `$> maude file.maude` will execute the specification written in `file.maude`.

+For the reviewing process, we have also created a Virtual Machine available [here](gdrive) (login=password=test).
+Maude is already installed there (just type `maude`) and this repository is cloned in `/home/test/RESPEG`.
+Please, do a `svn pull` to bring the last version of the files.

 ## Structure of the project